jessicarush/sphinx-notes/README.md

 In Sphinx source files, you can use most features of standard reStructuredText.
 There are also several features added by Sphinx.
 See [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) for an in-depth introduction to reStructuredText, including the markup added by Sphinx.

-See also my *sphinx-custom* has notes.
+See also my *sphinx-template* has notes.

 ## Domains